 This course will cover the same material as the regular section but in more detail.
 Students selected for European History Honors will do additional reading and writing to deepen their understanding of European History.

 Requires Department Chair Approval

 American Studies offers an integrated approach to American history, literature, and culture.
 Instead of the narrative and chronological approach of the history survey course, this class will intensively examine a series of topics and themes in greater depth and breadth, exploring connections across the fields of history, literature, and the arts.
 As examples of this approach, we may consider Jefferson’s Declaration of Independence as we study the architecture and landscaping of his hilltop home, Monticello, and the inherent contradictions of slavery in his thinking, writing, and life.
 We will read extensively across the field of historical writing; including personal narrative, journals, essays, speeches, and other primary sources.

 United States History

-Through readings both from primary and secondary sources, lectures, and discussions, this course introduces juniors to a survey of United States History.
-The crucial political, economic, social and intellectual developments of the American nation are examined.
+Through readings both from primary and secondary sources, lectures, and discussions, this course introduces juniors to key developments, themes, and historical questions across three centuriesof United States History.
+We will study various economic, social, political, and intellectual developments in order to define and understand the evolution of the American Identity.
 The further development of critical analytical and interpretive skills begun in the freshman and sophomore years is continued with the preparation of short analytical papers and a major research paper.